blanchayat/Basic_sql/README.md

 # SQL Exercises
-This repository contains my SQL practice files with examples for:
-- SELECT, WHERE, ORDER BY, and logical operators
-- LIKE / ILIKE, BETWEEN, IN, and NOT operators
+✅ SELECT statements
+✅ Arithmetic & Concatenation Operators
+✅ WHERE, BETWEEN, and Logical Operators
+✅ LIKE & ILIKE Operators
+✅ IN and NOT IN Operators
+✅ ORDER BY Clause
-- LIMIT and OFFSET clauses
+✅ LIMIT & OFFSET
-- NULL handling and arithmetic operations
+✅ NULL and IS NULL
 Each `.sql` file includes English explanations and teacher-style notes.

+✨ Author
+👩‍💻 blanchayat